SanathKumar619/Terraform-Challenges/README.md

               If we remove one value from map and if we apply it, should delete the previously created resource.
 Vice versa for creation.

 Challenge 4 : Creating IAM user with name "admin-user-{Account_id}.
-              Displaying all the users created using terraform in console.
+              Displaying all the users in AWS using terraform in console.
               Displaying number of users also.